Sulagna-Dutta-Roy/Webeginner-projects/Online Calculator/README.md

 ## How to Run?

-Click on the link and boom 🌻✌
+Click on the link⬇ and boom 🌻✌
 # <a href="https://iamrahul8.github.io/Calculator/" >Calculator ↗</a>

 ## Screenshot